Key Nutrients for Thyroid Health

 Many people have removed iodized salt from their diet and there are very few other sources.
 Interestingly, dairy has iodine in it due to the cleaning agent used on the equipment that processes dairy.
 This has been shown to be a primary iodine source in today’s population.

 Why not a multi-vitamin?

-Selenium is found in most multi-vitamins and this is part of why I don’t recommend use of these.
+Selenium is found in most multi-vitamins and this is part of why I don’t recommend using these without taking breaks.
 Supplementing selenium can be dangerous long-term due to toxicity.
-You can get your levels checked and maintain adequate selenium through eating 1-2 brazil nuts daily.
+There is a u-shaped curve to supplementing with these nutrients.
+You can get your levels checked and maintain adequate selenium through eating 2 Brazil nuts daily.
 Other sources are fish/shellfish, kidney, mushrooms, meat and poultry.

 Food & Light Exposure

 Adequate amounts of zinc, magnesium, vitamin A, C, D, B12 and B2 are also crucial for proper function.
 Magnesium glycinate is a good form and safe to supplement.
 Cod liver oil is a good way to get enough bioavailable vitamin A and D along with adequate sunlight exposure. omnivores will likely get enough B12 but it’s always good to check as health conditions related to low B12 can be debilitating.